Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Mathematical Model

 \section{Mathematical Model}

-We build a minimal mathematical model to capture the interplay between cell polarity, contractility, and spatial confinement.
-For simplicity, we first describe the model for a single-cell system confined to a disk-shaped adherent micropattern (Fig.~\ref{fig:singlet_schematic}), the same geometric confinement as in~\cite{Badih2025}.
-In our model, the cell is represented by the position of its center-of-mass and further detailed morphology such as cell membrane, nucleus, or actomyosin cytoskeleton are ignored.
-Taking the overdamped (or viscous dominated) approximation to a physical system --- a point at location $\mathbf{x}(t)$ moves with velocity $\mathbf{v}(t)$ according to its local force balance:
+We build a minimal mathematical model to capture the interplay between cell polarity, contractility, cell-cell adhesion, and spatial confinement (Fig.~\ref{fig:doublet_schematic}).
+Each cell is represented by the position of its center-of-mass $\mathbf{x}(t)$; detailed morphology such as the cell membrane, nucleus, and actomyosin cytoskeleton is not explicitly modeled.
+In the overdamped limit, the forces on each cell balance at every instant, so that a cell moves with a velocity $\mathbf{v}(t)$ determined by:

-where $\xi$ is the viscous drag coefficient, effectively equivalent to elastic cell-matrix interactions under conditions of high dissociation rates of these adhesion bonds~\cite{Howard2018}.
-The forces per unit length acting on the point are: (1) frictional drag force between the cell and the surface underneath ($\mathbf{f}_\text{drag} = \xi \dot{\mathbf{x}}$), and (2) active polarity force arising from front-rear signaling of actin-based protrusion and myosin-based contraction ($\mathbf{f}_\text{polarity}$).
+where the superscript identifies which cell is being described.~$\xi$ is the drag coefficient representing friction between the cell and the substrate, which at high adhesion bond turnover rates is effectively equivalent to elastic cell-matrix interactions~\cite{Howard2018}.
+The forces per unit length acting on the cell are: (1) frictional drag force between the cell and the surface underneath ($\mathbf{f}_\text{drag} = \xi \dot{\mathbf{x}}$), (2) active polarity force arising from front-rear signaling of actin-based protrusions and myosin-based contraction ($\mathbf{f}_\text{polarity}$), (3) cell-cell interaction with coupling strength $\gamma_\text{cc}$ ($\mathbf{f}_\text{cell-cell}$), and (4) a confinement force $\mathbf{f}_\text{W} = -(\cos\theta_W, \sin\theta_W)^T$ directed toward the center of the micropattern, where $\theta_W$ is the angle from the cell's position to the domain center (see Spatial Confinement below), with strength $\gamma_\text{wall}$, which is nonzero only when the polarity strength exceeds the baseline value (Table~S1).

-\textbf{Cell polarity.} Migrating cells have an underlying chemical polarization, indicating the areas of the cell that are likely to protrude (''front-like'') and those likely to contract (``rear-like'')~\cite{LeahReview}.
-This can include asymmetric distribution of Rho GTPases, with Rac1 activity driving the cell front through lamellipodial extensions, and RhoA promoting myosin contractility in the rear.
-Rather than explicitly modeling the dynamics of one or more Rho GTPases~\cite{Mori2008,JimmyUBC,CoposMogilner2020}, we summarize cell polarity with a single spatiotemporal motility force $\mathbf{f}_\text{polarity}$.
-This force is a vector with direction $\phi$, initially chosen randomly, and magnitude $\gamma_{\mathrm{pol}}$ a model parameter:
+\textbf{Cell polarity.} Migrating cells have an underlying chemical polarization, indicating the areas of the cell that are likely to protrude (``front-like'') and those likely to contract (``rear-like'')~\cite{LeahReview}.
+This can include an asymmetric distribution of Rho GTPases, with Rac1 activity driving the cell front through lamellipodial extensions and RhoA promoting myosin contractility in the rear.
+Rather than explicitly modeling the dynamics of one or more Rho GTPases~\cite{Mori2008,Buttenschon2020}, we summarize cell polarity with a single spatiotemporal motility force $\mathbf{f}_\text{polarity}$.
+This force is a vector with direction $\phi$, initially chosen randomly, and magnitude $\gamma_{\mathrm{pol}}$, a model parameter:

-and over time evolves via the mechanism of velocity alignment~\cite{Camley2014}:
+Over time, the polarity direction $\phi$ gradually rotates toward the cell's current direction of motion, a mechanism known as velocity alignment~\cite{Camley2014}: